Milosz08/Spring_RestfullApi_POLSL/README.md

 <hr/>

 ## About the Project
-For the back-end of the application written in ReactJS, I decided to use Java Spring Boot because it integrates well with the React environment and is fast compared to other solutions (e.g. PHP).
+For the back-end of the application written in ReactJS, I decided to use Java Spring Boot because it integrates well with the React environment and is stable and more safe to other solutions (e.g. PHP or NodeJS).
 I decided to store the data in the application in the popular relational mySQL database due to the lack of redundancy and consistency of the inserting data.
+In this project JPA and Hibernate technologies are responsible for integration of object model (Java) with table model (mySQL).
+This API is fully protected by JWT technology.
+Without authorization, only GET methods and selected endpoints with POST method are available.
+To handle the rest, a Bearer token is required (this is automatically generated upon successful customer login and is deleted immediately upon logout).

 ## Clone and Installation
 If you want to clone and work with this repository, use the built-in interface in your IDE (for example Intelij Idea or Eclipse EE) or use the clone project algorithm with git bash:<br>